* This is the Professional Version. *

 If no improvement occurs in 1 to 3 mo, myringotomy may be done for aspiration of fluid and insertion of a tympanostomy tube, which allows ventilation of the middle ear and temporarily ameliorates eustachian tube obstruction, regardless of cause.
 Tympanostomy tubes may be inserted for persistent conductive hearing loss or to help prevent recurrence of acute otitis media.

 Occasionally, the middle ear is temporarily ventilated with the Valsalva maneuver or politzerization.
 To do the Valsalva maneuver, patients keep their mouth closed and try to forcibly blow air out through their pinched nostrils (ie, popping the ear).
 To do politzerization, the physician blows air with a special syringe (middle ear inflator) into one of the patient’s nostrils and blocks the other while the patient swallows.
 This forces the air into the eustachian tube and middle ear.
 Neither procedure should be done if the patient has a cold and rhinorrhea.

 Persistent, recurrent secretory otitis media may require correction of underlying nasopharyngeal conditions.
+In children, particularly adolescent boys, a nasopharyngeal angiofibroma should be ruled out and, in adults, nasopharyngeal carcinoma must be ruled out.
 Children may benefit from adenoidectomy, including the removal of the central adenoid mass as well as lymphoid aggregations on the torus of the eustachian tube and in the Rosenmüller fossa.
 Antibiotics should be given for bacterial rhinitis, sinusitis, and nasopharyngitis.
 Demonstrated allergens should be eliminated from the patient’s environment and immunotherapy should be considered.

 Secretory otitis media is noninflammatory middle ear effusion usually following acute otitis media.